telluslabs/gips/gips/test/README.md

 Running System Tests
 ====================
 Each test runs `gips_something` commands, usually just one, as subprocesses.
-The test harness captures the command's exit status, standard output, and standard error.
-In addition, the filesystem is observed before and after the test, and any created, deleted, or updated files are noted.
+The test harness observes the filesystem before and after the test, and any created files are observed.
 These observations are then compared with known correct values to see if the test ought to pass.
-Finally any cleanup actions occur, which may include removing created files to leave the filesystem in a pristine state.

 System tests require a little setup, unfortunately:  Edit `settings.py` and set `OVERRIDE_VERSION` to the version the system tests expect.
 You can check this by looking in `gips/test/sys/expected/modis.py` and checking on the version that is expected to be output.
-You should also have a correct `pytest.ini` file (see the top-level README.md).
+You should also have a correct `pytest.ini` file (see above).
 Back up any data files you want to retain in your data repo directory; some system tests need to operate destructively on it.

 It's not normal to retain state in between test runs, but the pattern of GIPS